YaninaTL/rsschool-cv/README.md

 * GitHub: YaninaTL

 ## About Me
 Currently a multilingual English/Russian tutor who is going to change lives drastically being a great webdev.
+I have been surrounded by languages for many years.
+My path of learning, practising and teaching has been a long one.
+However, the thirst for new knowledge has opened up to me the fascinating world of programming languages.
+My goal is to become a professional in Front-end development, as well as I am eager to teach newcomers and share my experience.
+Therefore, I look forward to joining open source projects, working in a team and finding a mentor.
 ## Skills
 - HTML
 - CSS